 Composer, Michael Bross

-I spent approximately 6 months working on the project and created 2 ½ hours of final music.
-My work finished at the end of May.
+I spent approximately 6 months working on the project and created 2 ½ hours of final music, with much of that music written in the last 3 months.
+My work finished in May 2016.
 The score ended up being a blend of orchestral elements and designed atmospherics.
-Most of the live orchestral elements were recorded with a 52-musician group at Ocean Way Studios in Nashville, TN. along with a smaller group live session at Fantasy Studios in Berkeley, California.
+Most of the live orchestral elements were recorded with both a 52-musician group at Ocean Way Studios in Nashville, TN. and also a smaller group session at Fantasy Studios in Berkeley, California.

 Here is my process to create the score...

 Project kickoff - What direction do we want to go?